-Painful events (crises) in the hands or feet, abdomen, back, or chest are the most common symptom of sickle cell disease.
+Painful events (sickle cell crises) in the hands or feet, belly, back, or chest are the most common symptom of sickle cell disease.
 This pain may last from hours to days.
-Most people with sickle cell disease experience anemia.
-Symptoms of anemia include feeling weak and tired.
-People with sickle cell disease can appear pale or washed out.
-Or they have a yellowish look to their skin and the whites of their eyes (jaundice).
+Most people with sickle cell disease also get anemia.

 Symptoms related to chronic anemia

 Most people who have sickle cell disease have at least mild symptoms of chronic anemia, which may include:

 - Yellowing of the skin and the whites of the eyes (jaundice).